Iowa State Fair announces new CEO and Fair Manager - NewsBreak

 Iowa State Fair announces new CEO and Fair Manager

 Jeremy Parsons, current CEO of the Clay County Fair, will take over the position of CEO and manager at the Iowa State Fair this spring.
-The appointment comes after former CEO Gary Slater announced his retirement in Oct. of 2022 after over two decades of holding the position.Fire at home near Cook Park had previously been red-tagged, officials still investigating cause
+The appointment comes after former CEO Gary Slater announced his retirement in Oct. of 2022 after over two decades of holding the position.Hawkeyes announce ticket price cut, parking changes for 2023 season

 “It is an honor to have been chosen to serve as caretaker for one of Iowa’s most beloved institutions,” Parsons said in a press release.
 “The Iowa State Fair holds a special place in my heart and I am humbled to join the team responsible for building upon the Fair’s rich heritage and traditions.”